top of page

 Introduction

-Welcome to Partnership Benchmark 2025, the fifth edition of our annual study to look at the best performing IT service providers on the BeLux market and the top trends shaping the industry.
+Welcome to Partnership Benchmark 2026, the sixth edition of our annual study to look at the best performing IT service providers on the BeLux market and the top trends shaping the industry.
 This year we interviewed more than 200 senior client stakeholders across 160 client organizations.
 This includes most of the large firms across all industries and a significant participation from government organizations and European institutions.
 These 160 clients contribute to more than 80% of the total IT spend across the region.
-The survey was extended this year to include not only Belgian but also Luxembourg clients.
-We assessed 25 service providers across 500+ contracts.
+We assessed 27 service providers across 500+ contracts.

 The Results

 Applications & Digital: Accenture, TCS and Capgemini reconfirm their position as Leaders.
-CGI, Cognizant and Infosys emerge as the top 3 for client satisfaction.
-Infosys (+0.52), Cegeka (+0.38) and Cognizant (+0.24) make the biggest jump in CSAT.
+Cognizant, CGI and TCS emerge as the top 3 for client satisfaction.
+Inetum (+0.57) and Deloitte (+0.50) make the biggest jump in CSAT.

 Cloud & Datacentre: Kyndryl remains the sole Leader also with the highest CSAT.
-They are followed by NRB and TCS to complete the top 3 on CSAT.
-Atos (+0.59), Fujitsu (+0.47) and HCLTech (+0.3) make the biggest jump in CSAT.
+They are followed by NRB and Cegeka to complete the top 3 on CSAT.
+NTT Data (+0.64) and HCLTech (+0.40) make the biggest jump in CSAT.

-There are 3 companies that are present in all 4 of our squares so these can be said to have the broadest service portfolio at BeLux customers: Atos, Capgemini and Cegeka
+This year there are 5 companies that are present in all squares, so these can be said to have the broadest service portfolio at BeLux customers: Atos, Capgemini, Cegeka now joined by NRB and TCS.

 ssq_small.png